opencpk/opencpk-template-base/TEMPLATE-HOWTO.md

 ## Contributing

 If you notice any issues, concerns of possible improvements, please make a branch and pull request on this project.
-Or if you prefer get in touch with the @opencepk/opencepk-platform-devops team.
+Or if you prefer, get in touch with the @opencpk/opencpk-admins team.

 When developing against this project - run the following command to ensure pre-commit hooks run successfully.